How can I write to one of your authors?

 Who's Arthur A. Levine?

-Arthur A. Levine is a vice-president of Scholastic Inc. and publisher of Arthur A. Levine Books.
+Arthur A. Levine was a vice-president of Scholastic Inc. and publisher of Arthur A. Levine Books.
+He is now the President and Editor-in-Chief of Levine Querido.
 He is also a good tennis player, father to Max, and an author himself.

 What is an imprint?

-We publish the kind of books that you look back on in twenty years and tell your best friend, "Yeah, that was my FAVORITE book.
+We published the kind of books that you look back on in twenty years and tell your best friend, "Yeah, that was my FAVORITE book.
 I still have my tattered copy."
-We publish a lot of different kinds of books - fiction and some nonfiction for children, teenagers, and discerning adults - but when we're considering something we always ask ourselves, "Is this the BEST book of its kind?
+We published a lot of different kinds of books - fiction and some nonfiction for children, teenagers, and discerning adults - but when we considered something, we always asked ourselves, "Is this the BEST book of its kind?
 Is it the most original, beautifully illustrated picture book?
 Is it the most hysterically funny, laugh-out-loud novel?
 Does this work of nonfiction change the way I thought about something important?"
 You get the idea.